Ayesha-da/pneumonia_detection_analysis/README.md

 * How long did the training take?

-The training took about an hour for 20 epochs on local machine and google colab-GPU took about 25 min For 50 epochs
+The training took about an hour for 20 epochs on local machine and google colab-GPU took about 25 min.

+For 50 epochs